Singapore Expo: Facilities

 Singapore Expo Convention and Exhibition Center is the largest meetings, incentives, conferencing, exhibitions (MICE) venue in Singapore and is one of the largest and most completely equipped centre in the whole of Asia.
 There are ten large multipurpose halls, each being 10,000 square metres in size, giving a total floor space of over 100,000 square metres.
 All available spaces are interconnected, column-free and on the ground level.

 Ten conference halls are also available, ranging in size from 89 to 844 square metres, suitable for accommodating 150 to 1,000 people.
 In addition, there are meeting rooms which can seat 15 to 125 members.

 The original Singapore Expo building comprised six interconnected halls of 10,000 square metres each, with column free-spaces and ceiling heights of up to 16 metres.
 Each hall is self-contained and is linked to the other halls by air-conditioned walkways.
 An additional 40,000 square metres (four new halls) were completed on 15 September 2005 and linked to the original building across Expo Drive via a sheltered walkway.

 In addition, the MAX Atria @ Singapore Expo opened on 22 March 2012 as part of Singapore Expo's expansion.
 It caters for changing needs of meetings, incentives, conferencing, exhibitions participants and is an environmentally-friendly building.
 In addition, it is the first venue to provide free WiFi for participants.

 A carpark for 2,200 vehicles is also available, which can be converted into 25,000 square metres of outdoor exhibition space.
 It is connected to the MRT train network through the nearby Expo MRT station, allowing access via East West MRT line and Downtown MRT line.

+In 2026, Singapore Expo introduced Apex @ Expo, a multipurpose event venue located in Hall 1.
+It can accommodate up to 9,000 people and includes a permanent stage, tiered seating configurations, audiovisual systems and a pre-function area.
+The venue was designed for concerts, conferences and large-scale plenary events.